solana-mobile/dapp-publishing/publishing-spec/SPEC.md

 }
 ```

 The `publisher_details` block includes both a `contact` address used by Solana Mobile to reach the publisher team directly and a `support_email` that is surfaced to end users in the dApp Store.
+If `support_email` is omitted when we fallback to `contact`.

 ## App NFT JSON